hrvthzslt/personal-site/content/posts/banging-together-services-like-a-caveman-in-my-home-server/index.md

 title = 'Banging Together Services Like a Caveman in My Home Server'
 +++

-Feeling lazy? **Portainer** is to hard to spell?
-Pick up you club and beat **Docker** until you have a Home Server.
+Feeling lazy? **Portainer** is too hard to spell?
+Pick up your club and beat **Docker** until you have a Home Server.

 <!--more-->

-Last year I set up my home server ([bloody details here](/posts/installing-softwares-instead-of-developing-them-while-nuc-keeps-yelling-at-me)) for mostly **Jellyfin** and **Transmission**, and those two are definitely not related.
-They were defined in one **compose yaml** and that is all.
-And that is still the same but I made some minor changes for more satisfaction.
+Last year I set up my home server ([bloody details here](/posts/installing-softwares-instead-of-developing-them-while-nuc-keeps-yelling-at-me)), mostly for **Jellyfin** and **Transmission** (and those two are definitely not related).
+They were defined in a single **compose yaml** and that was all.
+That setup is still basically the same, but I made some minor changes for more satisfaction.

-In the future I plan to define every service that I would like to run or my Home Server or Servers.
-So **modularity** would be preferred.
+In the future I plan to define every service that I would like to run on my Home Server (or Servers) in this **compose yaml**.
+So, **modularity** is preferred.
 For my utmost pleasure, **profiles** can be defined in the **compose** file.
-So I give two **profiles** for every service, the first its name and second is its purpose, so by purpose multiple services can be grouped.
+I give two **profiles** for every service: the first is its name, and the second is its purpose, so by purpose, multiple services can be grouped.

 ```shell
 docker compose --profile media up -d --remove-orphans
 ```

-Above, an example for starting all services under the `media` profile in **detached** mode.
-While removing **containers** that are no longer defined in the **compose** file _or_ removing children without parents, I'm not sure.
+Above is an example for starting all services under the `media` profile in **detached** mode, while removing **containers** that are no longer defined in the **compose** file (or removing children without parents, I'm not sure).

-I also contemplated using multiple **compose** files, but I want to stretch this until it's viable.
+I also contemplated using multiple **compose** files, but I want to stretch this setup as far as it's viable.
 Just for fun.
 Yes, this is fun.

-Another issue I wanted to resolve is that all the **volumes** were in different places, so backing them up would have been a pain.
-So all **volumes** will be collected under `/docker/volumes/`.
+Another issue I wanted to resolve was that all the **volumes** were in different places, so backing them up would have been a pain.
+Now, all **volumes** are collected under `/docker/volumes/`.

 A simplified example: